Credit Info Center's Credit Repair FAQs

 What are credit repair companies?

-Credit repair companies get paid to help consumers clean up their credit.
+Credit repair companies get paid to help consumers clean up and restore their credit.
 What they can and cannot do is determined by the Credit Repair Organizations Act.
 While there are legitimate credit repair companies that follow these rules, there are many violators, which is why it is so important for you to watch out for red flags.
 Back to Top

 When was the Credit Repair Organizations Act enacted?